therealdannzor/libraries/program-error/README.md

 ### `#[derive(IntoProgramError)]`

-This derive macro automatically derives the trait `From<Self> for solana_program::program_error::ProgramError`.
+This derive macro automatically derives the trait `From<Self> for solana_program_error::ProgramError`.

 Your enum must implement the following traits in order for this macro to work: